15 Ways to Make Money With Your Home You can earn passive income simply by using your home well. Here are a few ways to take advantage of your space.

 14. Launch a home-based business.

-Regardless if this is a side gig or a full-time work-from-home position, there are's no shortage of home-based business ideas.
+Regardless of if this is a side gig or a full-time work-from-home position, there are's no shortage of home-based business ideas.
 Even better?
 Most of these business opportunities can be started today with nothing more than your computer and internet connection.